Numerical simulations of inflationary dynamics: slow roll and beyond: Abstract

-In this preliminary version of our paper, we discuss a simple code developed for numerical simulations of the inflationary dynamics.
-We introduce the relevant dimensionless variables used in our numerical analysis and provide a link to the code in our \href{https://github.com/bhattsiddharth/NumDynInflation}{\texttt{\red GitHub}} account.
+In this paper, we discuss a simple code developed for numerical simulations of the inflationary dynamics.
+We introduce the relevant dimensionless variables used in our numerical analysis and provide a link to the code in our \href{https://github.com/bhattsiddharth/NumDynInflation}{\texttt{\red GitHub}} account, along with an \texttt{\red IPython} \href{https://github.com/bhattsiddharth/NumDynInflation/blob/main/Num_Dyn_Inflation.ipynb}{\red notebook} as a guide for using the same.
 We also discuss how to use the code in various scenarios, which include phase-space analysis of inflationary initial conditions, inflationary background dynamics and determining scalar and tensor power spectra both under slow-roll approximation and beyond.
 The latter case has important implications for PBH formation and we discuss how to use the code to simulate the Mukhanov-Sasaki equation mode by mode.
 We also discuss a number of important future directions that are to be included in the forthcoming version of our paper.
 The primary version of our numerical framework is quite simple and less compact.
 It is intended to provide a pedagogical guideline for researchers who are relatively new to numerical simulations of inflation.
 In the forthcoming version of our work, we will introduce a much more compact numerical framework that we are currently working on which will incorporate additional new features.

 This paper is organised as follows: we begin with a brief introduction of the inflationary scalar field dynamics in section \ref{sec:Inf_dyn} and quantum fluctuations in section \ref{sec:Inf_Fluct}.
 We then proceed to discuss numerical simulations of the background dynamics in section \ref{sec:Num_Dyn_BG}.
 This also includes studying the scalar and tensor fluctuations under the slow-roll approximations.
 Section \ref{sec:Num_Dyn_QF} is dedicated to studying the inflationary quantum fluctuations by numerically solving the Mukhanov-Sasaki equation, and its application to inflaton potentials possessing a slow-roll violating feature.
+We carry out a comparison of the efficiency of different dimensionless variablesin our numerical analysis in Sec.~\ref{sec:comparison}.
 We also mention a number of future extensions of our numerical set-up in section \ref{sec:future_ext}, before concluding with a discussion section.

 We work in the units $c,\hbar =1$.
 The reduced Planck mass is defined to be $\mpl \equiv 1/\sqrt{8\pi G} = 2.43 \times 10^{18}~{\rm GeV}$.
 We assume the background universe to be described by a spatially flat Friedmann-Lemaitre-Robertson-Walker (FLRW) metric with signature $(-,+,+,+)$.